twobles/ecs-179-project-dungeon-dept/ProjectDocumentation.md

 Golem SFX: Thump Slice.wav by johnnypanic -- https://freesound.org/s/320826/ -- License: Creative Commons 0

 **Describe the implementation of your audio system.**

+<u>Soundtrack:</u> Upon the project being ran, the menu soundtrack is being played on a loop.
+This continues when the user enters the room.
+When the user clicks ready in a room, the battle soundtrack will be played on a loop.
+However, when switching back to the map, the menu soundtrack is played again.
+This logic is applicable to every room in the map.

+<u>Sound Effects:</u> There is a clicking sound effect that is played whenever a button is clicked.
+In the Build Menu UI, sound effects are being played depending on which monster is being placed down for roughly one second.
+When the skeleton is placed down, a bone rattling sound effect plays.
+When the slime is placed down, a water sloshing sound effect plays.
+When the golem is placed down, a thumping sound effect plays.

 **Document the sound style.**